The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Rollo Tomassi’s work seems based on the idea that if one gender wins, the other must lose.

-I warmly invite you to read the “enlightened individualist” article:
+Also see the “enlightened individualist” article:

 PROS

-Can Be Eye-Opening For Beginners
+• Can Be Eye-Opening For Beginners

-But also for some men who settle down too early, look at monogamy as the only option, never realize the risks of marriage, or lack any basic power awareness around dating power dynamics.
+But also some men who settle down too early, look at monogamy as the only option, never realize the risks of marriage, or lack any basic power awareness around dating power dynamics.

-Good Analysis of SMV
+• Good Analysis of SMV

-Some Great Reflection on Feminism & Femininity
+• Some Great Reflections on Feminism & Femininity

 I quote here with some smaller omissions for brevity:

 The characteristics that define masculinity (..) are now the aspirations of women to the point that ridicule of the feminine female is the order.
-In expecting women to be just as masculine as men, while simultaneously expecting them to still embody a feminine ideal, not only does this put undue, unrealistic ideals upon them, but also devalues the merits of their own femininity.

-Very Good to Understand Games
+• Good Read to Understand Games & Manipulation

-Great Busting of Some Myths
+• Great Busting of Some Myths

 Review

-“The Rational Male” is a great entry point into red pill and basic principles of intersexual power dynamics.
+The Rational Male is a great entry point into basic principles of intersexual power dynamics, dating strategies, and ‘red pill’ philosophy.

 Overall, much of what Rollo Tomassi is true, to a certain extent.

-In my opinion, it’s the generalization of those principles, together with the extremization of some of women’s tendencies that leads to a distorted picture.
+In my opinion, it’s the generalization of those principles, together with the extremization of some of the women’s tendencies that leads to a distorted picture.

 Do I recommend you read “The Rational Male“?